-The termination board (one for each group of six zones is clearly labelled for positive supply (+), negative supply (-) and interconnect (I) for Zone 1 to Zone 6, zone 7 to zone 12 and zone 13 to zone 18 (for RFP18).
-When terminating each zone disconnect the End Of Line device and reterminate it at the last Smoke / Heat Alarm on the zone.
-Figure 6 shows how the field wiring is terminated on the termination boards for RFP12 and figure 7 for RFP18.
+The termination board is clearly labelled for positive supply (+), negative supply (-) and interconnect (I) for Zone 1 to Zone 6.
+When terminating each zone disconnect the End Of Line device and re-terminate it at the last Smoke / Heat Alarm on the zone.
+Figure 6 shows how the field wiring is terminated on the termination board.